 While some people enjoy company, others may not feel comfortable living with the other residents in a 24/7 care environment.
 If you have pets, you may not be able to take them into the home with you.

-Care at Home
+Care at home

-It can also encompass in home care from a live in carer who does everything from shopping and cleaning to assisting with your personal care needs.
+It can also encompass in-home care from a live-in carer who does everything from shopping and cleaning to assisting with your personal care needs.
 In some cases care in the home can involve monitored personal alarms, special equipment to make everyday living easier and services such as meals on wheels.

-Advantages of Care in the Home
+Advantages of care in the home

 You are able to stay at home in a familiar environment with all your precious possessions around you.
 When the cost of homecare is worked out, the value of your property is not taken into account.
 You are able to decide what support and care you receive and can be much more independent.
 If you opt for private live in care you have the security of knowing there is always someone around if you need anything.
 For couples, particularly if one person needs Alzheimer’s care, a live in carer can be the ideal form of elderly care.

-Disadvantages of Care in the Home
+Disadvantages of care in the home

 Some people do not feel comfortable with carers coming into their home, particularly when there is a different caregiver quite frequently as can happen in domiciliary care services.
-If you arrange your own private care, especially live in care, this problem can be avoided as you will be looked after by a carer who you get to know and who knows you.
+If you arrange your own private care, especially live-in care, this problem can be avoided as you will be looked after by a carer who you get to know and who knows you.

-Differences in the Costs of Care in the Home and in a Nursing Home
+Differences in the costs of care in the home and in a nursing home

 The cost of all types of care for the elderly can vary from place to place, but you should be able to find the information you need to help you compare care at home with care in a nursing home.